 Plastic cracks

 I used some superglue gel to try to keep together the plastics that were cracked around.
-Unfortunately, I stilled heard a crack sound when tightening the screws down .. probably 1-2 more opening ups of the machine, and the holes will have to be replaced with a 3D printed equivalent.
+Unfortunately, I still heard a crack sound when tightening the screws down .. probably 1-2 more opening ups of the machine, and the holes will have to be replaced with a 3D printed equivalent.

 Loose large inductor